 What to Watch Out For

-Some employees may have dual roles, which can present a conflict of interest.
-Similarly, the firm’s role as sub-advisor to or manager of various investment vehicles may also present a conflict of interest.
-But the firm is bound by a fiduciary duty to put clients’ interests first and can be legally held to this standard.
+Some employees may be able to sell insurance products for a commission, which can present a potential conflict of interest.
+However, the firm is bound by fiduciary duty to put clients’ interests first and can be legally held to this standard.

 Opening an Account With Fort Washington Investment Advisors

-To contact Fort Washington Investment, call 888-244-8167.
-Alternately, you can send an email via its website.
+To contact Fort Washington Investment, call (513) 361-7600.
+Alternately, you can fill out the contact form on the firm's website.